Santa Khurai: Films and Podcasts

+Santa Khurai has been featured in numerous podcasts.

 An episode on the Indian Organising Podcast, Trans Right Activism with Santa Khurai where she engages in a comprehensive discussion about how trans rights intersect with critical issues like citizenship, documentation, access to resources, public health, water and sanitation.
 This illuminating conversation is hosted by Abhishek Desai and Anannya Parekh, with a production led by Suchanda Banerjee spanning two episodes.

 Additionally, in the podcast series Queering Perspective, one episode delves into the Trans community in Manipur, India.
 In this episode, Khurai not only explores the unique challenges faced by the trans community in Manipur but also delves into their distinctive experiences in comparison to the rest of India.
 Furthermore, it delves into the marginalisation of the Amaibi community, traditionally regarded as the spiritual leaders of the queer community in the region.